National commander to tour northeast Minnesota

 The Minnesota Legionnaire

-ST. PAUL — The American Legion National Commander’s Tour of Minnesota starts in the Twin Cities and heads south this year.
+ST. PAUL — The American Legion National Commander’s Tour of Minnesota is all planned and set for April.